AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-sku-limits.md

 Use the following strategies to reduce the number of products (SKUs):

+- Minimize multipliers—
-- Minimize multipliers—Moving stores or websites reduces the multiplier.
+  - Moving stores or websites reduces the multiplier.
 If you have 50,000 SKUs, ten Websites, and ten Customer Groups, the Effective Number of SKUs is 5 million.
 Removing five Customer Groups reduces the Effective SKUs to 2.5 million.
-- Restructure the catalog by reducing the number of products assigned to categories.
-- Use alternative product features for custom pricing (replacement of shared catalog and customer groups multipliers).
+ - Use alternative product features for custom pricing to replace shared catalog and customer groups multipliers.
+- Restructure the catalog—
+  - Reduce the number of products assigned to categories.
-- Restructure the catalog to minimize store numbers—Decrease the number of effective SKUs by decreasing the number of stores, websites, and customer groups or number of products.
+  - Decrease the number of SKUs by decreasing the number of stores, websites, customer groups, or number of products.
+- Provide more product variations by using custom options instead of creating separate products.
 - Deactivate or remove unused system components like modules.
 (See  [Uninstall modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-uninstall-mods.html).
-- Provide more product variations through custom options rather than through unique products.
 - Manage products in an external Platform Management System (PMS).

 ## Additional information